|Civil Case Unit - Family Law |

 Getting a Judge’s Signature

-There are two times a day when you may take orders/motions/judgments to a courtroom to see if a judge will sign them.
+There is one time a day when you may take orders/motions/judgments to a courtroom to see if a judge will sign them.
 This is called Ex-parte.
-In Clackamas County Circuit Court, Ex-parte is at 8:30 am and 1:00 pm Monday through Friday, except court holidays.
+In Clackamas County Circuit Court, Ex-parte is at 1:00 pm Monday through Friday, except court holidays.
 Ex-parte lasts for 15 minutes; therefore, it is very important that you are in the court early.
 All family law matters must be presented to Judge Jones’ Judicial Assistant for review prior to one of these scheduled times.
-You may ask for his assistant on the second floor in Room 200.
+You may ask for his Judicial Assistant on the second floor in Room 200.

 If there has already been a judgment made in your case, and you are presenting a post-judgment motion to the court other than a request to schedule a hearing, you are required by law to give reasonable advance notice to the other party (ies) in the case, or the judge will not be able to review your pleadings.